Code-Institute-Submissions/ksngo-Project2/README.md

 - Feature 1 - allows users X to achieve Y, by having them fill out Z

 #### Header Bar
-- About this - allows users to understand the goal of this website, guide to use this website and the data source.
+- About this <li> tag - On hover over, shows hidden <div> tag on information for users to understand the goal of this website, guide to use this website and the data source.

 #### Main Buttons
--Display Filters - allow user to show out the filters -Display table in descending price - allow user to display results in table in descending price.
+-Display Filters <button> tag - allow user to show out the filters below it.
+Button name changed to 'Hide filters'.
+When clicked again, the filters will become hidden from view.
+-Results in descending price <button> tag - allow user to display results in table in descending price.
+After pressing once, the results will display in table below it.
+The neighbour button 'Results in ascending price' will also be disabled.
+The button's name will change to  'Next 50 results' for user to click again to show the next 50 results on table.
+Once results are exhausted, the button hover-over cursor effect will change from pointer to default and the hover-effect to red will stop too.
--Display table in ascending price - allow user to display results in table in ascending price
+-Results in ascending price <button> tag - allow user to display results in table in ascending price.
+Similar user interactive effects with 'Results in descending price' button.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+-Rest <button> tag - allow user to remove existing shown table, remove markers on the map and zoom map to default zoom and default latitude/longtitude.
+-Number of Results <div> tag - allow user to know how many results are yielded.
+This tag is normally hidden till 'Results in ascending/descending price' button is clicked.

+#### Filters Buttons
+-Filter by Town <button> tag -display to user town checkboxes.
+    -multiple towns <input> tags checkbox -allow user to checked on any towns for selection.
+Select all checkbox will checked all towns at one go.
+-Filter by Street name <button> tag -display to user street names dropdowns.
+    -multiple street names <options><select> tags - allow user to choose one street name of choice.
+-Show extra filters <button> tag - slide in from right to show the remaining filter options.
+Button name changes to 'hide extra filters'.
+When clicked again, the extra filters display will slide right to hidden from view.
+    -year <input> tag number - allow user to insert years.
+    -room <input> tag checkbox - allow user to select room types.
+    -storey <input> tag checkbox -allow user to select storey range.
+    -area <input> tag number -allow user to insert area.
+    -flat model <input> tag checkbox - allow user to select model.

+#### Return to top
+-upward chevron <a> tag - allow user to return to top of page.

+#### Results table
+-table <table> tag - allow user to read the results returned from their choices of filtering.
+-last column of table <input> tag checkbox - allow user to check and generate marker for respective result onto map.
+For convenience, a checkbox on the header can be checked to generate the 50 markers to map.
+The marker contain popout information that show each respective table row's data.

+#### Mobile Responsive
+- The main buttons will rearranged to vertical column for media device less than 800px.
+- The display of extra filters will also move to below "filter by town/street" estate space for media device less than 800px.
+- The table will change orientation of its text to vertical-lr for media device less than 1000px.

 ### Features Left to Implement
-- Another feature idea
+-

 ## Technologies Used